kynan/nbstripout/README.md

 ### Using as a Git filter

-Set up the git filter and attributes as described in the manual installation instructions below:
+Set up the [git filter](https://git-scm.com/docs/gitattributes#_filter) and attributes as described in the manual installation instructions below:

     nbstripout --install

+Note: The filter is declared as `required`, meaning the filter *must* succeed.
+Failures and misconfigurations will not simply cause the filter to be ignored.

 Set up the git filter using `.gitattributes`: